ThunderID/HR_WEB/README.md

 9. Login Using email : hr@thunderid.com, password : admin

 ## What's New?
 1. There is new package (finger).
 Please run composer update first!
-Update for enroll finger see below
+Update for enroll and sync finger see below
 2. Cause of restructure table, please report if there are issue or malfunction.
 Also use import database in archive so should not wait to longer for seed.
 3. Add new controller for authentication setting
 4. Updating table structure, see archives/erd ii, changing version of package work and chauth to 1.2.2